Glossary

 HIPAA

 Health Insurance Portability and Accountability Act.
 HIPAA is a US federal law enacted in 1996 that establishes national standards for protecting sensitive patient health information.
 For software developers, HIPAA compliance means implementing technical safeguards: encryption of Protected Health Information (PHI) in transit and at rest, role-based access control, audit logging on every PHI access, automatic session timeouts, and BAA agreements with all vendors who handle PHI.
 Non-compliance carries fines from $100 to $50,000 per violation.
-HIPAA compliance is an architectural decision, not a checkbox — it must be built in from day one, not retrofitted.
+HIPAA compliance is an architectural decision, not a checkbox.
+It must be built in from day one, not retrofitted.

 Healthcare